A Long Island Child Support Attorney You Can Trust

 - Veterans' benefits

-The court will look at the number of children you share with your former
+The New York court will look at the number of children you share with your

-spouse or partner.
-After adding the incomes of both parents, the court
+former spouse or partner.
+After adding the incomes of both parents, the

-In addition to the basic obligation, the court will consider other mitigating
+In addition to the basic obligation, the Long Island courthouse will consider

 - Tax consequences to both spouses